-Similar to the Cambridge, Ohio facility, Newfield conducted operations that created a substantial slag pile with low-level radioactive materials.
+Similar to the Cambridge, Ohio facility, Newfield conducted operations that created a substantial slag pile with lowlevel radioactive materials.
 AMG is currently in negotiations with the NJDEP regarding a removal plan for the Newfield Site.
 AMG has historically believed a decommissioning plan involving capping the slag pile was the most likely scenario, however, as a result of a US District Court decision which occurred in late 2014 and current discussions with the NJDEP the Company now believes removal of the pile will be the most likely outcome.
-The Company is in the preliminary stages of assessing potential costs and developing a decommissioning plan reflecting this scenario.
-Negotiations with the NJDEP began in January 2015 and are therefore at an early stage.
+The Company is in the process of assessing potential costs and developing a decommissioning plan reflecting this scenario.
+Negotiations with the NJDEP began in January 2015 and are currently ongoing.
 The Company is analyzing and attempting to value a variety of remediation options.
-Management has recorded an accrual for \$17,000 (on an undiscounted basis) which represents its best estimate of the cost of removal, at this early stage.
+Management has recorded an accrual for \$19,487 (\$20,437 on an undiscounted basis) which represents its best estimate of the cost of removal, at this early stage.
 These costs would be paid over the next five years, subject to negotiations with the NJDEP.
-In addition, O&M for the site may be required subsequent to the removal.
-As of December 31, 2014, AMG has an accrual of \$1,934 recorded related to possible future O&M costs for the Newfield site.
-These costs are also subject to negotiations with the regulator.
-AMG recorded environmental expense of \$5,795 related to the Newfield site during the year ended December 31, 2014.
+AMG recorded environmental expense of \$1,529 related to the Newfield site during the year ended December 31, 2015 (2014: \$5,795).